REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Experiments

-Cityscapes is a real-world dataset that is considered a standard benchmark for photorealism enhancement via Im2Im translation.
-Cityscapes images were captured across 50 cities in Germany under good weather conditions.
-The dataset includes pixel-level semantic segmentation annotation for 30 unique categories.
-The original dataset contains $5,000$ images, but it was also extended to a larger version with $20,000$ frames accompanied by coarse annotations.
+\textbf{Cityscapes} \cite{cityscapes} is a real-world dataset that is considered a standard benchmark for photorealism enhancement via Im2Im translation.
+Cityscapes images were captured across 50 cities in Germany in good weather conditions.
+The dataset includes pixel-level semantic segmentation annotations for 30 unique categories.
+The original dataset contains $5,000$ images, but it was also extended to a larger version with $20,000$ frames accompanied by coarse annotations. \textbf{KITTI} \cite{kitti} is a real-world dataset widely used in autonomous driving research.
+It was captured in the city of Karlsruhe, Germany, and provides $15,000$ frames accompanied by information extracted from laser scans, high-precision GPS measurements, and IMU accelerations.
+The dataset also contains $200$ images that are annotated at the pixel level for semantic segmentation tasks, offering 34 unique semantic classes.